Jim Drake (engineer): Invention of windsurfing

-Upon hearing Drake's concept, Schweitzer was immediately enthusiastic about the profitable business potential.
+Upon hearing Drake's concept, Schweitzer was immediately enthusiastic about the profitable business potential in Drake's invention.
 From the outset, the two men were motivated by different forces.
-As a struggling computer program salesman, Schweitzer eagerly sought to partner with Drake in order to capitalize on the friendly engineer's brilliant sailboard concept.
+As a struggling computer program salesman, Schweitzer eagerly sought to partner with Drake in order to capitalize on the engineer's brilliant sailboard concept.
 Once a partnership was forged, Schweitzer quickly moved to secure a joint patent on Drake's invention.
-Once a joint patent was obtained, Schweitzer then went full steam ahead with starting a company called Windsurfing International.
+Schweitzer and Drake started a company called Windsurfing International.
 As a partnership, Drake was the inventor, Schweitzer was the salesman.

 Years later, in 2002, the Professional Windsurfing Association (PWA) upon inducting both Drake and Schweitzer into the inaugural class of the Windsurfing Hall of Fame, called Drake "The father of windsurfing" and Schweitzer "The man who brought windsurfing to the masses."
 Windsurfing's origin story has long and often been misconstrued through the lens of popular media and personal bias.
 The convenient and romanticized storyline of a sailor and a surfer, combining their two respective sports into a single new sport is idealized and not historically fact-based.
 More accurately, it was the combination of an intrepid, highly skilled engineer and a motivated, out of work businessman that together created the modern sport of windsurfing.
 Drake stated repeatedly, in various interviews, that although he alone can probably be credited with the entire invention, without Schweitzer playing a key motivating role he may never have completed the engineering design phase and moved forward with building and testing the original prototype.
 Patent disputes in the 1980s uncovered earlier sailboard designs by Peter Chilvers and Newman Darby such that Drake accepted that he was the third inventor of the concept.